1 The five laws that matter

 - Intercepting telephone calls without government authorisation — IT Act Section 69 reserves this to the State

-Penalties for non-compliance
+9 Penalties for non-compliance

-- IT Act Section 43A — compensation to affected individuals; no statutory cap before 2008 amendment, ₹5 crore cap thereafter, but unlimited via civil suit
+| IT Act Section 43A | Compensation to affected individuals; unlimited via civil suit |

-- IT Act Section 72 — imprisonment up to 2 years and/or fine up to ₹1 lakh
+| IT Act Section 72 | Imprisonment up to 2 years and/or fine up to ₹1 lakh |

-- DPDP Act 2023 — up to ₹250 crore for significant data fiduciary breaches
+| DPDP Act 2023 | Up to ₹250 crore for significant data fiduciary breaches |

-- Civil liability — employees can sue for damages for breach of privacy under the Puttaswamy doctrine
+| Civil liability | Damages for breach of privacy under the Puttaswamy doctrine |

 Do I need each employee's written signature on the consent?